 - 1 tsp x fresh garlic (or preserved or powdered garlic)

 - 1 tsp x fresh ginger (or preserved ginger)

 - 1 tsp x fresh tumeric (or powdered tumeric)

 - 1/2 tsp x freshly ground black pepper

 1. Add konbu and shiitake to 2 litres of cold water and bring to the boil.

-2. Add the bonito flakes and turn off stir once and sit for 20 minutes.
+2. Add the bonito flakes and turn off element.
+Stir once and sit for 20 minutes.
 Strain.
 Reserve the konbu and shiitake.

-3. Macerate the tumeric, garlic and ginger.
+3. Macerate the turmeric, garlic and ginger.
 Add the pepper and 1 tablespoon of sesame oil.